Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Here are some key factors that play a crucial role:

-Here are seven steps that can guide you through valuing your assets during a divorce:
+Here are seven steps to guide you through asset valuation in a divorce:

 Start by listing every asset, then categorize them.
 You also need to determine which assets are considered marital property and which are considered separate property.